dritter-bht/synthnet-transfer-learning/README.md

 python src/train.py -m 'experiment=STL-visda2017/src_only/swinv2_ch_sgd1e-3'
 ```

-Then navigate to the best saved checkpoint from this run and initialize the model weights from it to continue training in a UDA setup:
+Then navigate to the best saved checkpoint from this run and initialize the model weights from it to continue training in an Unsupervised Domain Adaptation (UDA) setup:

 ```bash
 python src/train.py -m 'experiment=STL-visda2017/uda/swinv2_ch-uda_cdan-mcc_adamw1e-5_warmupcalr_augmix' model.fine_tuning_checkpoint=<PATH/TO/MY/CHECKPOINT/epoch_0XX.ckpt>